6 Different Types of Cloud Kitchen Business Model and How it Works!

 In this concept, the cloud kitchen business runs several different brands in an owned or shared kitchen space that focuses exclusively on delivery operation, where ordering and delivery are handled by third-party online food delivery platforms.

 Cloud kitchen, ghost kitchen, shadow kitchen or even dark kitchen are a hot topic in the Food & Beverage industry due to their low-cost model plan and high-profit return.
-Many businesses are in fact looking into the cloud kitchen concept, especially during the Covid-19 period where more and more restaurant…
+This concept offers 6 different cloud kitchen business model for F&B owners.
+Many businesses are in fact looking into the cloud…